 Shopping is indeed pretending.
 These trinkets are rendered so mundane the second you exchange some paper for them.
 Talk to me a bit about the act of pretending.
-I remember the very eerie experience of going to an opera and feeling it all around me – in my known ones’ faces, in the man on stage, moving like people never do, and in myself.
+I remember a very eerie experience of going to an opera and feeling it all around me – in the man on stage, moving like people never do, and in myself.
 A swelling of shame and confusion.
-It has stayed with me and it has infected many of my other experiences with art and social living, this hidden affair with fakery.
+I think it has infected many of my other experiences with art and social living, this hidden affair with fakery.

 It’s interesting.
 There are many women who concern themselves with how they look, and are looking for some external show of approval.
 There is the question, on the other hand, if your main interest is simply making people think well of you.
 If you start to see love as a kind of understanding, and you wish to be loved, not just tacitly approved of, you will not engage in deception.
 Pretence is an obstacle to discovery – it’s a deliberate form of deceit.
 And why should one consciously involve oneself in deceit?